Ben Roethlisberger: 2015

-2016 season
+2016

 Roethlisberger started off the 2016 season with a 2–1 record in the first three games.
 He had back-to-back 300-yard passing performances against the Kansas City Chiefs and New York Jets in Weeks 4–5, and combined for nine touchdowns in that span.
 For his effort against the Chiefs, he earned AFC Offensive Player of the Week.
 However, the following week on the road against the Miami Dolphins, Roethlisberger left the game after suffering a knee injury.
 He underwent surgery on October 17 for a torn meniscus and missed the following week against the New England Patriots.
 The Steelers made the playoffs, winning the AFC North with an 11–5 record.
 They defeated the Miami Dolphins by a score of 30–12 in the Wild Card Round and beat the Chiefs 18–16 in the Divisional Round.
 However, the Steelers lost 36–17 to the Patriots in the AFC Championship.
 He passed for 314 passing yards, one passing touchdown, and one interception.

 Roethlisberger was named to his third consecutive and fifth career Pro Bowl on December 20, 2016, and was ranked 22nd on the NFL Top 100 Players of 2017, just one spot below his ranking from the previous year.